Freaky/gcstool/README.md

 Like Bloom filters, they have a controllable rate of false-positives - they may consider an element a member of a set even if it's never been seen before - while having no false negatives.
-If a GCS hasn't seen it, it's not on the list.
+If it's not on the list, the GCS hasn't seen it.

 ### Why?